cybnity/foundation/implementations-line/systems/modules/dev-env/README.md

 # NETWORKING MODULES
 Contain each module managing connectivity and/or traffic (e.g a load balancing module) as reusable and standalone deployable module.

-Reusable scripts are available into sub-folders: [networking/kubectl](networking/kubectl).
+Reusable scripts are available into sub-folder: [networking/kubectl](networking/kubectl).

 One sub-directory is defined per reusable module name.